femo-dev/femo-dev/README.md

    ![](./assets/img/haviest-object.png)

 <i>This joke plays on the idea that the node_modules folder is ridiculously large and heavy, even more so than the densest objects in the universe, such as black holes.
 It's a classic joke among developers who use Node.js.</i> 😄 <i>Fortunately, Deno arrived!
-More about these topics in [greencode](https://greencode.deno.dev) (under construction)</i>.
+More about these interesting topics in [greencode](https://greencode.deno.dev) (under construction)</i>.

 ## Contact me